-We are independent of the Company in accordance with the applicable requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and the provisions in Part 5 of the International Ethics Standards for Sustainability Assurance (Including International Independence Standards) the International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) issued by the International Ethics Standards Board for Accountants (IESBA) (the Code), together with the ethical requirements that are relevant to our assurance engagement of the Sustainability Information in [title/identification of requirements, name of appropriate authority and jurisdiction], and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA-Code.
+We are independent of the Company in accordance with the applicable requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (November 2018 incorporating all amendments to June 2024) (the Code), together with the ethical requirements that are relevant to our assurance engagements of the Sustainability Information in [title/identification of requirements, name of appropriate authority and jurisdiction].
+We have also fulfilled our other ethical responsibilities in accordance with these requirements and the Code.